SEO Best Practices for WordPress Web Designers

 SEO_best_practices

-A Content Delivery Network (or CDN) speeds up page loads for your site’s visitors, ensuring that your visitors have the quickest experience.
+A Content Delivery Network (CDN) speeds up page loads for your site’s visitors, ensuring that your visitors have the quickest experience.

 Using a good CDN and image optimization plugins help keep your media responsive and served as quickly as possible.
 Cloudflare is a great starting point for a CDN, and they also offer a host of other neat offerings, like DDOS protection and DNS masking.